salyh/elasticsearch-security-plugin/README.md

 Enable at least one of the two security modules
 * ``security.module.actionpathfilter.enabled: true``
 * ``security.module.dls.enabled: true``

+Enable strict mode if really needed (disabled by default, enable only if you know what you are doing)
+* ``security.strict: true`` Strict mode currently deny facet and suggester responses and treat some command like _mapping or _analyze as sensitive write requests

 <h4>Configuration (security rules)</h4>
 The security rules for each module are stored in an special index ``securityconfiguration``.